Depermitto/fmonc/README.md

 # pmjial's Dotfiles
-This repo includes some of my dotfiles, as well as installation scripts to easily set up a workstation with everything working.
+This repo includes some of my dotfiles, as well as installation scripts to easily set everything up.

 # Getting Started
 Make sure to clone this repo into the directory called **Gitlab** located in the **/home/$USER/** like this: